Liga IV Ilfov

-Liga IV Ilfov is the county football division of Liga IV for clubs based in Ilfov County, Romania.
-The competition is ranked as the fourth tier of the Romanian football league system and is organized by AJF Ilfov – Asociația Județeană de Fotbal (lit.
+Liga IV Ilfov is one of the regional football divisions of Liga IV, the fourth tier of the Romanian football league system, for clubs based in Ilfov County, and is organized by AJF Ilfov – Asociația Județeană de Fotbal (lit.
 'County Football Association').

 It is contested by a variable number of teams, depending on the number of teams relegated from Liga III, the number of teams promoted from Liga V Ilfov, and the teams that withdraw or enter the competition.
 The winner may or may not be promoted to Liga III, depending on the result of a promotion play-off contested against the winner of a neighboring county series.

 History

 Following the administrative and territorial organization of the Romanian People's Republic, the football teams from today's Ilfov County played between 1950 and 1968 in the Bucharest Regional Championships.

 In 1968, following the new administrative and territorial reorganization of the country, each county established its own football championship, integrating teams from the former regional championships as well as those that had previously competed in town and rayon level competitions.
 The freshly formed Ilfov County Championship was placed under the authority of the newly created Consiliul Județean pentru Educație Fizică și Sport (lit.
 'County Council for Physical Education and Sports') in Ilfov County.

 In 1981, Ilfov County was dissolved, and its territory was divided among the counties of Giurgiu, Dâmbovița, Ialomița, and Călărași, while the peri-urban area was administratively organized as Sectorul Agricol Ilfov (SAI), subordinated to the Municipality of Bucharest.
 Nevertheless, the football championship continued under the organization of the SAI Football Commission until the end of the 1991–92 season, after which the teams from Sectorul Agricol Ilfov were integrated into the competitions of the Municipality of Bucharest.

 In 1997, with the re-establishment of Ilfov County, the competition was resumed under the name Divizia D, organized by AJF Ilfov – Asociația Județeană de Fotbal (lit.
 'County Football Association'), and was renamed Liga IV in 2006.